The Third Pillar of Islam

 Nisab (Threshold)

 The minimum wealth threshold (85g gold or 595g silver).
-Only those whose net zakatable assets exceed this amount are obligated to pay.
+Zakat is only due for those whose net zakatable assets exceed this threshold.

 Haul (Lunar Year)